 From time to time we run giveaways here on the website.
 Sometimes it’s one of our books or baking equipment, other times, it’s been ingredients.
 We randomly select from entrants who respond to the post using the Comments field in the post where the contest announcement appeared (don’t post your entry here or we won’t see it).
 Here are contest rules:

-- Only U.S. residents can enter, and we will only ship to a U.S. address.
-You must supply your e-mail address so that we can notify you if you are a winner (winners cannot be notified by U.S. mail).
+We will only ship to U.S. addresses in the 50 states.
+You must supply your e-mail address so that we can notify you if you are a winner (winners will not be notified by surface mail).